Yoshii1860/EternalShadow/README.md

 ## Thank You for Playing!

-We hope you enjoy your terrifying experience in Libertas - The Last Cipher.
+I hope you enjoy your terrifying experience in Libertas - The Last Cipher.